fuopen/UKB_anc/README.md

 Just call the function "barplot.gb" and give the path of the directory for the output figures.

 <a id="item-emaf"></a>
-## Estimate ancestry specific allele frequency using EM based algorithm
+## Estimate ancestry specific allele frequency by EM

 We used an *EM* based algorithm to estimate the allele frequency for ancestry regions (the ancestry regions are pre-defined).
 User need to provide the following files to run the software:
 * Ancestry matrix file contains a *N*x*A* matrix where *N* is the number of sample and *A* is the number of ancestries